 Permanent residency: Are there any tax consequences?

-Permanent residents and citizens who live in Chile are taxed on worldwide income—that means Chilean income or any income they earn abroad and report while they are living in Chile.
+Permanent residents and citizens who live in Chile are taxed on worldwide income—that means Chilean income or any income they earn abroad and report (that is, bring into Chile) while they are living in Chile.
 Chilean income taxes are not paid while living outside of Chile and earning money from a job.
 Most Chileans who have offshore income do not report it, however, and have little problems unless they try to bring it to Chile.
 Company income made offshore and that stays offshore is not taxed.
-Not to mention, corporate tax rates in Chile are 20%, about as low as Singapore.
+Not to mention, corporate tax rates in Chile are 25%, a bit more than Singapore.
 A lot of people here form a company for their local activities, subjecting them to a much lower rate of taxation.

 I’ve read some criticism that tax rates in Chile are quite high.
 I think most people misunderstand the tax structure here.
-If you have a high paying job, you’ll pay as much as 40%.
+If you have a high paying job, you’ll pay as much as 35%.
 You will likely set up a company with a better tax rate and avoid this progressive income tax.
 I doubt too many people reading this are coming to Chile to find a big six-figure job, though.
-There are generally no individual capital gains taxes in Chile for assets held over one year.
+There are generally no individual capital gains taxes in Chile for assets held over one year, although the current government is trying to establish them.
 And foreigners who become new residents of Chile are entitled to a three-year tax holiday on income brought in from overseas.

 For middle class people, taxes in Chile are actually pretty low.
 A person earning the annual equivalent of US$100,000 will pay about US$7,000 of it in ALL taxes: car registration, property taxes, value added taxes, income taxes, etc.

 If you’d like to take advantage of this program, my firm can help you with both, along with permanent residency.
 Our fee is USD$2,995 plus $500 per adult dependent or $250 per minor dependent.
 An address service is also available for an annual charge of $400.